Z-CAS helping feed mills, producers get the most from medicated feed additives

 Q: And you keep records of all tests?

-MH: Yes.
-Because we offer free data storage, our customers know they can turn to us to produce copies of all test results.
+MH: Yes, we offer free data storage.
+But even more important, our customers now have easy access to all of their test results and data online through our new Feed Assay Portal, which includes trending tools and sampling tips.
 That can be especially helpful when trying to isolate problems over time.
 For example, what was the accuracy of our chlortetracycline usage over a 3-month period?
-We also help to monitor and detect statistical trends in the use of medicated feed additives.
+By using the Feed Assay Portal or, if they prefer, contacting us directly, companies can monitor and detect statistical trends in the use of medicated feed additives.
 With growing pressure to use antibiotics more judiciously, that information becomes even more important.

 Q: Is all feed testing done in Chicago Heights?